Death toll rises to 28 in Turkey coal mine explosion

 There were 110 miners working in the shaft when the explosion occurred Friday evening at the state-owned TTK Amasra Muessese Mudurlugu mine in the town of Amasra, in the Black Sea coastal province of Bartin.

-Energy Minister Fatih Durmaz said efforts were continuing to reach 15 people.
+Energy Minister Fatih Donmez said efforts were continuing to reach 15 people.
 Most of them are in the mine’s gallery where a fire is still burning.

 “It’s not a huge fire, but to get there safely, the fire and carbon monoxide gas must be eliminated,” he told journalists at the site.